ventus-ag/documentation/content/products/images/share-images.md

 ### Share Image with another Project
 To share Image with another Project you need to know the ID of this Project (we will use 8726fcdXXXXXXXXXXXXXXXXXXXXXXXXX) and to do the following:

-- connect to the preiviously created Virtual Machine in the current Project *dev-1*;
+- connect to the previously created Virtual Machine in the current Project *dev-1*;

 {{% notice tip %}}
 To find detailed instructions, how to connect to the Linux VM, see the article: [Access Linux VM](https://docs.ventuscloud.eu/products/compute/connect-linux-vm/)